cutelabnyc/missedops-diy/upload/README.md

 If you prefer to use a different programmer, you don't have to use the AVR Pocket Programmer.
 However, you'll need to be careful to run the correct command line program.
 If you've never used the command line before, you might want to familiarize yourself with the basics.
 You should at least know how to change the current directory, and how to print the current working directory.
 Mozilla provides a good getting started guide https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line.
 Once you've got the basics, you're ready to program your Missed Ops.

 First, connect your Missed Opportunities to your computer.
-You can verify that your device is connected correctly by using the `avrdude` command with the proper flags for your programmer and for the particular chip on your Missed Opportunities (see above).
+You can verify that your device is connected correctly by using the `avrdude` command with the proper flags.
+The flags depend on your programmer and the particular chip on your Missed Opportunities (see above).
 For example, if you're programming with a [Pololu USB Programmer](https://www.pololu.com/product/3172), and your Missed Ops has a `328pb` chip, you can run the following command

 ```sh
 avrdude -p m328pb -c avrispv2